Trauma Therapy for Children: Types, Techniques, and How It Works

 What Happens in Trauma Therapy?

-While the individual modalities, like CBT, DBT, and EMDR, may have different approaches, there are a few general steps you can expect during trauma therapy:
+While individual modalities may have different approaches, there are a few general steps you can expect during trauma therapy:

 - Assessment The therapist will assess the trauma’s nature and severity and understand the specific symptoms your child experiences.